Penny Irving

-Penny Irving is a former actress and a page 3 model in The Sun “newspaper”.
+Penny Irving is a Scottish-born former actress and a page 3 model in The Sun newspaper.

 Career

 Irving is best remembered for her roles in the 1970s sitcom Are You Being Served? (as Miss Bakewell, Young Mr Grace's secretary), appearing between 1976 and 1979 in the long-running programme; and in the movie adaptation of The Likely Lads (playing the role of Sandy).

 Irving also starred in Pete Walker's 1974 film House of Whipcord, and would later appear in his 1978 film The Comeback.

 Her other TV credits include The Benny Hill Show, The Two Ronnies and Hi-de-Hi!, among many others.
 She was a hostess on the game show Mr & Mrs in the 1970s.
 She also played a role in Carry On Dick.